- Informal Educators

 Invasive: Tending to spread prolifically and undesirably or harmfully.

-Invasive species: Nonindigenous species whose introduction and proliferation causes or is likely to cause economic or environmental harm or harm to human health.
+Invasive species: Nonindigenous species whose introduction and proliferation cause or are likely to cause economic or environmental harm or harm to human health.

 Kingdom: In biology, kingdom is a taxonomic rank that is composed of smaller groups called phyla.